ccztux/modpd/README.md

 # Registered trademarks
-[Nagios®](https://www.nagios.org/) Nagios, Nagios Core, NRDP, NSCA, and the Nagios logo are trademarks, servicemarks, registered servicemarks or registered trademarks of Nagios Enterprises.
+[Nagios®](https://www.nagios.org/), Nagios Core, NRDP, NSCA, and the Nagios logo are trademarks, servicemarks, registered servicemarks or registered trademarks of Nagios Enterprises.
 All other trademarks, servicemarks, registered trademarks, and registered servicemarks mentioned herein may be the property of their respective owner(s).
 The information contained herein is provided AS IS with NO WARRANTY OF ANY KIND, INCLUDING THE WARRANTY OF DESIGN, MERCHANTABILITY, AND FITNESS FOR A PARTICULAR PURPOSE.

 # Required binaries